-It looks like you just saw your dog glide through the shadows like a stealthy ninja while you kept banging your leg on every piece of furniture at night without any light (well, that rhymed).
-Now, your dog may not be exactly like the way some of the comic books show, but yes, they do have much better low-light vision than you (probably better than the latest iPhone as well).
+It looks like you just saw your dog glide through the shadows like a stealthy ninja while you kept stubbing your toe on every piece of furniture at night when the lights were off.
+Your dog may not have superhero powers, but they do have much better low-light vision than you, probably better than the latest iPhone too.

 Now you know why most hunters wear orange or green as these colors are not visible to dogs!